KiraResari/ceal-chronicler/Protocol.md

   * That is, the IDE claims that references can't be resolved and half the lines are red, but at runtime everything works fine
   * And then, auto-complete and auto-import naturally no longer works
   * Also, at times it does not display errors that are clearly there, leaving you to guess what went wrong when the app inevitably crashes on compile
+    * For example: When adding a parameter to a function signature, but not to the function call, the app might still compile without an error, but as soon as that function is then called, it crashes
 * (-) Sometimes does not offer certain options like "New > Package" in some projects, forcing you to add folders manually if it auto-collapsed a chain of folders - like "models.main_view" - and you can't add a folder below "models" in the IDE anymore
 * (-) Asks every day if you want to add new files to git, even if you check "Don't ask again"